betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 That said, no team member should be *required* to lead an inclusive minute.
 Its best if team members are encouraged (perhaps even by offering them assistance in preparing an inclusive minute) to consider leading one but leadership should otherwise be on a voluntary basis.

-It may be helpful, early on, to exercise some oversight of the practice by checking in with prospective IM leaders and ensuring their chosen topic fits within scope and time constraints.
+It may be helpful, early on, to exercise some oversight by checking in with prospective IM leaders and ensuring their chosen topic and plans for sharing fit within scope and time constraints.
 Once the team gains some experience, oversight may become unnecessary.
 Finally, to avoid repeats, it is also worth maintaining a catalog of inclusive minute topics.
 This can be useful for maintaining lists of both IM topics already shared as well as ideas for future topics.